astronomer/docs/astro/cross-account-role-setup.md

 - Create an account on Astro.
 - Share AWS account information with Astronomer support.
-- Create IAM policies used by Astro - a cross-account IAM role that Astro can assume and a Permissions Boundary attached to the operational roles created by Astro
+- Create the IAM policies used by Astro.
+This includes a cross-account IAM role that Astro can assume and permissions boundaries for the Astro operational roles.
+For more information about permissions boundaries, see [Permissions boundaries for IAM entities](https://docs.aws.amazon.com/IAM/latest/UserGuide/access_policies_boundaries.html).

 Astronomer support will create a cluster within your AWS account to host the resources and Airflow components necessary to deploy DAGs and execute tasks.
 If you need more than one Astro cluster, contact [Astronomer support](https://cloud.astronomer.io/support).